 SoftExpert BPM solves the challenges of people-to-business interaction using task management and collaborative resources.
 Users can monitor and gain visibility by tracking real-time processes, using mobile devices such as tablets and smartphones.
 The performance snapshot helps in making decisions and resolving specific situations.

 SoftExpert BPM also includes enterprise-level capabilities such as monitoring for business activities and metrics, decision management, document management, quality assurance, system integration tools and dashboards.
 It is able to store process models in a native process repository with full version control, hierarchical categorization, search capability, and role-based security for controlled access to each model.
+It also further delivers on your process automation goals, supporting RPA (Robotic Process Automation) capabilities.
 In short, SoftExpert BPM delivers process control to the business while allowing IT to change its focus from maintenance to driving innovation.

 Reduces the number of FTEs (full-time employees) needed to perform non-value-added functions within the organization.